dart-lang/sdk/runtime/vm/service/service.md

   // Function.
   @Library|@Class|@Function owner;

-  // The script containing this function.
-  @Script script [optional];

-  // The first token position of this function. int tokenPos [optional];

-  // The last token position of this function. int endTokenPos [optional];
+  // The location of this function in the source code.
+  SourceLocation location [optional];

   // The compiled code associated with this function.
   @Code code [optional];